Home Organizing Challenge

 Deep Dive: Organizing The Master Bathroom

 - We are going to stick with the routine that works the best.
-Empty out all the drawers, clear off the shelves and drag stuff out from all the dark places that you have hidden them.
+Empty all the drawers, clear off the shelves, and drag stuff out from all the dark places where you have hidden it.
 Pile them all on the counter and in the sink.

 - Take the time to clean the entire sticky residue from toothpaste, leaky shampoo bottles, and everything else that needs it.